Hamilton Family Law Attorneys

-Dedicated and Compassionate New Jersey Attorneys Help Clients Address Family Law Matters in Mercer County and Throughout NJ
+Dedicated and Compassionate Hamilton Family Law Attorneys Help Clients Address Family Legal Matters in Mercer County and Throughout NJ

 At Kalavruzos, Mumola, Hartman, Lento & Duff, LLC, we understand that you’re probably going through a difficult time right now.
 After all, that’s most likely why you’re here.
-But we also know that you want to get to a better place sooner rather than later and that you’ll need the services of a compassionate family law attorney to get there.
-Rest assured, you can find one at KMHL&D.
+But we also know that you want to get to a better place sooner rather than later and that you’ll need the services of our compassionate Hamilton Family Law Attorneys to get there.

 If you’re lucky enough to have a spouse or parent of your child whom you’re on good terms with, that’s great!
 But even then, family law matters can be quite complex.
 At Kalavruzos, Mumola, Hartman, Lento & Duff, LLC, we know how important it is to have a skilled family law practitioner on your side to help you.
 Because there isn’t a cookie-cutter approach that works in every family law situation, our lawyers use our skills, creativity, and experience to reach the best solution possible in your case.

-To learn more about how we’ll work to help you accomplish your goals, contact our experienced Trenton Family Law Attorneys for a consultation today.
+To learn more about how we’ll work to help you accomplish your goals, contact our experienced Hamilton Family Law Attorneys for a consultation today.

 Other times, we’re talking about other very important and sensitive issues, including the right to be with your child or providing financial support for a child or ex-spouse.

 Regardless of your family law problem or question, we are ready to help.
-We handle all types of family law cases in New Jersey including:
+Our dedicated Hamilton Family Law Attorneys handle all types of family law cases in New Jersey including:

 There are two primary ways you can get a divorce in New Jersey: